 Let Each Light Shine- We want to keep lit the Inner Light of each child even at this difficult time.
 We also recognize that each student and family are experiencing this time in their own unique ways; therefore, we have given choices in the curriculum when possible, built-in lighter days to catch up on work, ensured communication lines are open with parents through conferences, held weekly Zoom parent coffees, surveyed the community, and encouraged advisors to check-in on students regularly.

 Connect with the Natural World Around You- VBFS students are constantly being asked to go outside, even during virtual learning.
 Whether through an art assignment building a home out of natural items you find outdoors or being encouraged to read outside or bring your computer outside for Earth day or ensuring a break for outdoor play and movement, Friends School continues to encourage students to be outside during this time.
 Students are encouraged to find the beauty and unexpected surprises that await outdoors, whether they are on Friends School’s campus or their own neighborhood.

-As VBFS has moved to a distance learning program, it is necessary for the school and student, as well as parent/guardian, to be keenly aware of the rules and regulations for safe online/digital learning.
+When VBFS has to move to a distance learning program, it is necessary for the school and student, as well as parent/guardian, to be keenly aware of the rules and regulations for safe online/digital learning.